 THE KIDS SHARE DAD’S SURNAME, BUT MOM KEEPS HERS

-Jennifer Garner marries Ben Affleck.
-Their kids are Affleck, but she remains Garner.
+Emily Blunt marries John Krasinski.
+Their kids are Krasinski, but she remains Blunt.

 And yet, it does leave the mom the odd one out.
 Most families don’t seem to give this a second thought – most of the time.
 But it does need to be explained.
 I met a new family recently.
 “My daughters are Ella and Marie Jones.
 I’m Emily Smith.”
 No big deal, but also not quite seamless.